 The US Coast Guard reports that among the 709 people who drowned in recreational boating accidents in 2008, 9 out of 10 were not wearing life jackets.
 Alcohol use is implicated in up to half of teenage and adult deaths during water recreation, and approximately 20% of recreational boating fatalities.

 Statute of Limitations in Cases involving Drownings

 Note that in cases against a public entity (e.g. city, state, school district, etc) have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.
-Accordingly, for any cases where such an entity may be a defendant, it is important to consult with an attorney before the six-month period ends.
+Accordingly, for any cases where such an entity may be a defendant, it is important to consult with a drowning accident lawyer in San Diego before the six-month period ends.

 If you have questions about a drowning or near-drowning accident, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
 We can be reached toll-free at 866-607-1325, or locally at 760-571-5500.

 U.S. Consumer Product Safety Commission: Safety barrier guidelines for home pools